 Coronavirus crisis: Raj Thackeray slams UP govt over 'seek permission for migrants' remark

-Lucknow, May 25: Maharashtra Navnirman Sena (MNS) Chief Raj Thackeray slammed Uttar Pradesh Chief Minister Yogi Adityanath, and said that the labourers would have to take permission from the Maharashtra government if they wish to work here.
+Lucknow, May 25: Maharashtra Navnirman Sena (MNS) chief Raj Thackeray slammed Uttar Pradesh Chief Minister Yogi Adityanath, and said that the labourers would have to take permission from the Maharashtra government if they wish to work here.

 His remarks came a day after Adityanath said states would have to seek permission from his government if they want Uttar Pradesh's migrant workers back.